gnuarmeclipse/gnuarmeclipse.github.io-source/pages/qemu/build-procedure.md

 ## Stop boot2docker

-On OS X, the build script automatically starts **boot2docker**, if needed.
+On OS X, the build script automatically starts `boot2docker`, if needed.

-When done, be sure you stop boot2docker, to free significant resources (a VirtualBox Ubuntu machine).
+When done, be sure you stop it, to free significant resources (a VirtualBox Ubuntu machine).

 	$ boot2docker stop